Exercise Myths vs Reality

 • As little as 15 minutes of movement per day has measurable protective effects

-• Exercise combined with therapy (like CBT) works better than either alone — if you feel exercise alone isn't enough, explore professional help and additional support options
+• Exercise combined with therapy (like CBT) works better than either alone — if you feel exercise alone isn't enough, explore when to seek professional help for AI anxiety or browse our support resources

 • Yoga increases GABA (a key calming neurotransmitter) by up to 27% after a single session